 - We find emails from people that follow your competitors on IG

 In our second strategy, we get targeted email lists from followers of specific IG accounts.
-Using trusted, third-party sources we analyze the fans of your competitors and discover them in our systems.
+We analyze the fans of your competitors and discover them in our systems.
 Allow me to briefly explain the process to you:

 Step 1.
 Share with us a specific IG account, be it a competitor, an influencer, or any account that your customers follow.